tomberek/mcm/manual/iv.md

  jurisdiction data), while posted as a (sentinel) (lookout), did, (at/on

-board-location) (while receiving special pay under 37 U.S.C. --SECT--
+board-location) (while receiving special pay under 37 U.S.C. &sect;

 310) on or about   20 ,